jeffgillan/metashape_hpc/README.md

 It is recommended to use the _Batch_ processing method.
 This way, the project is saved after completing each task.

 ### Resource Use During Workflow
-* Image Matching - GPU Distributed
+* Image Matching - Networked GPUs
-* Align Photos - CPU distributed but final merging (60-100%) is on one node
+* Align Photos - Networked CPUs but final merging (60-100%) is on one node
-* Optimize Alignment - CPU - cannot be distributed
+* Optimize Alignment - Single CPU
-* Build Depth Maps - GPU distributed
+* Build Depth Maps - Networked GPU
-* Build Point Cloud - CPU distributed but final merging (60-100%) is on one node.
+* Build Point Cloud - Networked CPUs but final merging (60-100%) is on one node.
 This is the single longest task in the workflow.
+* Build Model - Networked GPUs for the first 33%, then is single GPU for the remaining 66%

 ### Strategies to Reduce Processing Time for Large Datasets